OPAL Functions

 | medianexact | Deprecated alias of median_exact. |

-| mod | Returns the remainder when dividend is divided by the divisor. |
+| mod | Returns the int64 remainder after dividing dividend by divisor (the sign of the result follows the dividend, consistent with |

 | percentilecont | Deprecated alias of percentile_cont. |